sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-04/chapter-02/README.md

 * generateProof
 * verify

-As we mentioned in the previous chapter, we’ve already finished the `compile` and `setup` process in `npm run setup`.
-Here we just wrap the last three APIs into a Javascript class called `ZKProvider` to provide features we need.
+We have already finished the `compile` and `setup` process in `npm run setup`.
+Here we just wrap the last three APIs into a Javascript class called `ZKProvider`.

 ## ZKProvider.init()

 Let us take a look at the code of the `ZKProvider.init()` function, which should be called before any other APIs.
 Its job is to load those static assets to the browser to build a singleton instance.
-The assets files `/zk/out` and `/zk/abi.json` are the outputs of the compile process, and the `/zk/proving.key` and `/zk/verification.key` are the outputs of the setup process.
+The assets files `/zk/out` and `/zk/abi.json` are the outputs of the compile process, and the `/zk/proving.key` and `/zk/verification.key` are those of the setup process.

 ```js
 static async init() {